OpenNos/OpenNos/README.md

 ##5 Use the NuGet Package Manager to Update the Database

 - Go to Tools -> NuGet Package Manager -> Package Manager Console
-- 'Type update-database' and update the Database
+- Type 'update-database' and update the Database